ipfabric/docs/docs/IP_Fabric_Settings/system/Backup_and_Maintenance/system_backup.md

 ## Automatic Remote Backups

-Remote backup saves database, user and system files remotely using the FTP or SFTP protocol.
+Remote backup saves the database and user and system files remotely using the FTP or SFTP protocol.

 !!! note